weaviate/weaviate-io/_posts/blog/2022-11-15-tutorial-backup-and-restore-in-weaviate.md

 scripts/0_query_instances.sh
 ```

-If it is not empty, or at any point you would like to reset your Weaviate instances, you can run the `9_delete_all` script, which will delete all of the existing schema and data at those locations.
+If it is not empty, or if at any point you would like to reset your Weaviate instances, you can run the `9_delete_all` script, which will delete all of the existing schema and data at those locations.

 ```bash
 scripts/9_delete_all.sh